Mansoor-AR/PBIA/README.md

 # PBIA
-Exercises, code listings and images for PBIA
+Exercises, code listings and images for Permissioned Blockchains In Action by Mansoor Ahmed-Rengers.